Hydrospheredata/hydro-serving/docs/src/main/tut/how-to/develop-runtimes.md

 Let's quickly review, what we have here. `RuntimeManager` simply manages our service, i.e. starts it, stops it, holds all necessary data. `RuntimeService` is the service that actually implements `Predict(PredictRequest)`.

-The model will be stored inside the `/model` directory in the docker conrtainer.
+The model will be stored inside the `/model` directory in the docker container.
 The structure of `/model` is following:

 ```sh
 model